A Guide to the Differences Between the Spanish Verbs Ser and Estar

 Ella está fría.

-In this case, when we use verb estar and the adjective cold, the sentence takes the literal meaning of the word cold related to very low temperature.
+In this case, when we use the verb estar and the adjective cold, the sentence takes the literal meaning of the word cold related to very low temperature.
 Her body is cold.

 Situation 11: Talking about dead people